 The literature reports several works related to the use of FCM-based models in pattern classification problems.
 One of the first attempts at incorporating FCMs in pattern classification applications is found in \cite{PAPAKOSTAS2008}.
 In that paper, three classification models were proposed, but not all of them achieved good results.

 The mentioned study continued with \cite{Papakostas2010} where the performances of the FCM classifiers were studied more in-depth.
-In such a study, the authors investigated FCM-based classifiers' performance when adjusting the appropriate set of parameters, such as the transfer function, the inference law, and the network topology.
-The newly introduced classifiers presented better prediction capabilities, even outperforming traditional neural classifiers when working in more complicated hybrid forms.
+The authors investigated FCM-based classifiers' performance when adjusting the appropriate set of parameters, such as the transfer function, the reasoning rule, and the network topology.
+The newly introduced classifiers presented better prediction capabilities.
 However, these sophisticated models are no longer interpretable since they were hybridized with black boxes.

-While this study is considered a first attempt to evolve the FCM model into classifier modules, some other new directions have been raised.
-For example, \cite{Song2011} presented an approach that translates the reasoning mechanism of traditional FCMs to a set of fuzzy IF–THEN rules.
+The study in \cite{Song2011} presented an approach that translates the reasoning mechanism of traditional FCMs to a set of fuzzy IF–THEN rules.
 Each fuzzy rule is defined as a fuzzy set concerning the summation of weighted membership grades of input linguistic terms.
 The impacts of fuzzy rules on output linguistic parts are transferred along with fuzzy weights and quantified by mutual subsethood.
-The consequent parts are then defuzzifized by standard-volume-based centroid defuzzification.
-Finally, by describing each output as a linear combination of the defuzzifized consequent parts, the model takes advantage of the mapping capability offered by the consequent parts to approximate the desired outputs.
+The consequent parts are then defuzzified by standard-volume-based centroid defuzzification.
+Finally, by describing each output as a linear combination of the defuzzified consequent parts, the model takes advantage of the mapping capability offered by the consequent parts to approximate the desired outputs.
 Recent studies, as found on \cite{AnagnostisTAPKM21}, continued on the idea of creating models based on neuro-fuzzy inference systems with the advantage of obtaining the weights of connecting links to adjust the parameters of fuzzy rules.
-In other words, for determining the rules and obtaining the weights, in addition to the knowledge and experience of specialists, the model also exploits the existing data to fine-tune the inference system's parameters.
+In other words, for determining the rules and obtaining the weights, in addition to the knowledge of experts, the model also exploits the existing data to adjust the inference system's parameters.